WinVector/sigr/extras/utility_modeling/Utility_Sampling_Distribution.md

 ![](Utility_Sampling_Distribution_files/figure-gfm/unnamed-chunk-5-1.png)<!-- -->

-The best threshold is around 0.022, which brings in an estimated utility of 2159.45 on the evaluation set.
-We’ve also plotted a smoothed version of the utility curve as well.
-Since utility curves estimated on noisy data sets can be, well, noisy, it might be more stable to estimate the optimal threshold on a smoothed curve (we’ll discuss the smoothing method used here a bit later, below).
-In this case, we see the optimal thresholds estimated on the raw data and on the smoothed curve are quite close (they match to two significant figures), although the total utility estimate from the smoothed curve at the optimal threshold appears to be biased down.
+The best threshold is around 0.022, which realizes an estimated utility of $2159.45 on the evaluation set.

+Since utility curves estimated on raw data sets can be noisy, it might be more stable to estimate the optimal threshold on a smoothed curve, like the one we’ve also plotted above.
+In this case, the optimal thresholds estimated on the raw data and on the smoothed curve are quite close (they match to two significant figures), although the total utility estimate from the smoothed curve appears to be biased down.
+We’ll discuss the smoothing method used here a bit later, below.

 ## Estimating uncertainty bounds with bootstrapping